davydka/shade/README.md

 Installation
 ------------
-Note: The following instructions are for [Raspbian Wheezy](http://www.raspberrypi.org/downloads) Raspberry Pi installs (2013-05-25-wheezy-raspbian).
 They assume that you already have set up a working development environment where you can compile the hello\_pi examples.

-1. Get sources with `git clone https://github.com/dff180/pishadertoy.git`
+1. Get sources with `git clone https://github.com/davydka/shadey.git`
 2. Install dependencies with `sudo apt-get install libsoil-dev`
-3. `cd pishadertoy`
+3. `cd shadey`
 4. `make`

 Running